gkrishnaks/stressanalysis/README.md

 This project was developed for an academic project on Experimental Stress analysis on an Aluminium link of a 3PRR manipulator.
 The circut is made up of Quarterbridge threewire Wheatstone circuit with Strain gauge as one resistor.
 0,60,120 Rosette configuration is used for Strain gauges so that three directional strains can be measured for bidirectional stress analysis.

-<b>I have attached a sample log file, you may open it with Office Spreadsheet, or any CSV viewer, for viewing </b>
+<b>I have attached a sample output data-log file, you may open it with Office Spreadsheet, or any CSV viewer, for viewing </b>

 Dependancies :
 --------------